 - Broadcast media is contacted and informed of the details.

-- Media goes live immediately, interrupting any other broadcasting.
+- Media goes live, interrupting any other broadcasting.

 - The Department of Transportation is informed, and information is relayed to electronic billboards.